joncol/jcon-cpp/README.md

 };
 ```

-Parameters and return types are automatically matched against the RPC call,
+Parameters and return types are automatically matched against the JSON RPC call,
 using the Qt Meta object system, and you can use lists (`QVariantList`) and
 dictionary type objects (`QVariantMap`) in addition to the standard primitive
 types such as `QString`, `bool`, `int`, `float`, etc.